rapidsai/raft/README.md

 | **Statistics** | sampling, moments and summary statistics, metrics |
 | **Distributed Tools** | multi-node multi-gpu infrastructure |

+RAFT provides a header-only C++ library and pre-compiled shared libraries that can 1) speed up compile times and 2) enable the APIs to be used without CUDA-enabled compilers.

-RAFT also provides a Python library that currently includes
+RAFT also provides a Python library that is currently limited to
 1. a python wrapper around the `raft::handle_t` for managing cuda library resources
 2. definitions for using `raft::handle_t` directly in cython
 3. tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)

-We are continuing to improve the Python API by exposing algorithms and primitives from the categories above.
+We continue to improve the Python API by wrapping the algorithms and primitives from the categories above.

 ## Getting started